james2doyle/ohdoylerules.com/content/demo/no-javascript-accordion.md

----
++++
-Title: "No Javascript CSS Accordion"
-Description: "Build an Accordion with just CSS and no Javascript"
+title = "No Javascript CSS Accordion" description = "Build an Accordion with just CSS and no Javascript" date = "2012-10-17" category = "Demo" template = "post.html"
-Date: "2012-10-17"
-Category: "Demo"
-Template: "post"
+[taxonomies]
-Keywords: ["no", "javascript", "accordion", "target", "css", "only", "codepen", "fiddle"]
+keywords = ["no", "javascript", "accordion", "target", "css", "only", "codepen", "fiddle"]
----
++++

 I made this today.
 It's a little CSS-only accordion.
 It uses the `:target` selector.
 The `:target` selector is rather new.
 It also has some quirks.
 It is almost like an onclick without the javascript.